Social sciences and humanities

 See text in italian

-The teaching may be supported by materials distributed on paper and electronically by the teacher in order to better understand topics mentioned in the textbooks.
-Students are involved through questions and debates.
-Students will be assigned – before each lecture – reading pages from the textbook in preparation of each class.
+Students are involved in the classes through questions and debates.
+Students will be assigned – before each lecture – pages from the book to be read in preparation of each class.

 The questions of the exam will be based on the above-mentioned textbooks.
 The exam will be in oral form with the instructor of the course.
 There are no intermediate tests.
 Exams will take place on campus, compatibly with sanitary provisions and any consequent measures As a general rule, the exam consists of 3 questions and lasts 20-30 minutes.
 A student will be positively evaluated when he or she (i) demonstrates a non-superficial knowledge of the topics and norms discussed in the textbook and (ii) is able to speak with care demonstrating to have acquired a good knowledge of the relevant technical-juridical terminology.
 A student will be very positively evaluated when he or she (i) demonstrates an outstanding knowledge of the topics and norms discussed in the textbook; (ii) speaks with care and confidence, demonstrating to have acquired an outstanding knowledge of the relevant technical-juridical terminology; and (iii) develops cogent reasoning on the norms and topics discussed in the textbook and also during the classes (the latter is only for students attending the classes-frequentanti).